 Once known as Tangos, Tientos are a sensual style with heart-felft lyrics and sultry cadences.
 In this album you hear early renditions by two truly legendary Gypsy masters praised by Lorca: La Niña de los Peines of Seville and Maestro Manuel Torre of Jerez de la Frontera.

-The Legendary Gypsy Masters Anthology is part of The Chanelar Flamenco Project, a program of Dances of the World Society to rescue aspects of Flamenco in Danger of Extinction.
+The Legendary Gypsy Masters Anthology is a production of The Chanelar Flamenco Project, a program of Dances of the World Society to rescue aspects of Flamenco in Danger of Extinction.
 Your contribution helps to preserve the wisdom inherent in these traditions, which is such an important legacy for generations to come.

 Using the Legendary Gypsy Masters Anthology as a reference and listening guide, you can now engage in a fascinating exploration of the different Flamenco styles.
 To access and download The Legendary Gypsy Masters Anthology, just click below and start listening!
-Your one-time contribution gives you access to all future updates on this course!